collective/collective.developermanual/source/reference_manuals/active/schema-driven-forms/further-reading.rst

 -  The `plone.app.z3cform`_ documentation.
 Describes how to use “raw” *z3c.form* forms in Plone.
 -  The `plone.autoform`_ documentation.
-Explains the raw behaviour of the *plone.autoform* library.
+Explains the raw behaviour of the *plone.autoform* library and its directives.
 -  The `plone.directives.form`_ documentation.
-Lists the schema directives and base classes.
+Lists the form base classes.
 -  The `five.grok`_ manual.
 Explains the concepts of grokkers, the Zope Component Architecture, and view component registrations.
 -  The `Dexterity manual`_.
 Illustrates in various sections how